 If you have any symptoms please make an appointment at our clinic so you can be seen by an appropriate health professional.
 If you don’t have any symptoms you may prefer to come to an STI Drop-in Clinic.

 Your clinician will talk you through any tests, and treatment will be prescribed if your test/s comes back positive.
-Please note, we now offer syphilis treatment in some instances.
+Please note, we now offer syphilis treatment.

 If you are diagnosed with an infection, it’s important to let your partner/s know so they can get tested as well.
 There are ways this can be done confidentially – your health professional can help you with this.

 What happens during the test depends on what STIs are being tested for, and if you have any symptoms.
 The health professional performing the test will usually ask some questions about your sexual history to determine what tests you require, taking into account any unusual symptoms.